OpenOlitor/.github/profile/README.md

 * We use the [Github-Issue-Tracking](https://github.com/OpenOlitor/OpenOlitor/issues).

+* For questions and suggestions you may use the [Github-Discussions](https://github.com/OpenOlitor/OpenOlitor/discussions).

 * The [repositories](https://github.com/orgs/OpenOlitor/repositories) for the [server](https://github.com/OpenOlitor/openolitor-server), [admin-frontend](https://github.com/OpenOlitor/openolitor-client-admin) and [customer portal](https://github.com/OpenOlitor/openolitor-client-kundenportal) along with some other components and tools.